fromtimeimportsleep/Sem4/README.md

 - **Apr 30 (TUE), 9-12 PM** - CS 236
 - **May 02 (TUE), 2-5 PM**  - CS 217

-### Compensation classes

-- **Apr 05 (FRI), 8:30-9:30 AM** - CS 208 lecture

 # Weekly Recap

 Summary of what happened (topics covered) in classes this week could go here

 ## Tuesday

-- **CS 208** - CFL's closure and non-closure operations, Turing Machines (TM) definition, demo runs, accepting languages
+- **CS 208** - Equivalence of non-deterministic and deterministic TMs, Equivalence of TM with Sigle ended and Two-side infinitely long tape, Equivalence of TM and Two stacks or Counters
-- **CS 218** - Linear Programming Formulation and Simplex
+- **CS 218** - Continuing Radomized algo for 2D Linear Programming, 2 cases of subproblem, Probability of cases and Expected Runtime
-- **CS 219** - Conditional Variables, Producer consumer problem
+- **CS 219** - Semaphores, Semaphore as a lock and conditional variables, Solving problems using them

-## Wednesday

-- **CS 217** - Sequential move games, games with partial information, games with no information, subgame and subgame perfection

 ## Thursday

-- **CS 219** - Batched Processing, Sleep and Wakeup functions in xv6 and their usages in pipes, wait and exit syscalls
-- **CS 208** - Examples of TM, Acceptance by final state and by halting
+- **CS 208** - Counter machines, 3-counter machine with 2 counters, A computer by a Turing machine
-- **CS 218** - Min cost vertex cover problem, Greedy Aprox algo for ILP, Using corresponding LP to prove
-- **CS 236** - Pthreads Synchronization, Using locks and Conditional Variables, Master-Worker Thread Pool
+- **CS 218** - Simplex Algorithm, Defining Corner or Basic feasible solution, Standard form of LP, Geometric interpretation of simplex

-## Saturday
+## Friday

+- **CS 208** - Recursively enumerable languages, TM's and strings as Natural numbers, Proving existance of non-recursively enumerable languages
-- **CS 217** - Depth-limited search, Pruning for Sequential games, Reconnaissance Blind Chess, Simultaneous games and its equilibria
+- **CS 217** - Normal form game representation, String and Weak Dominant strategy, Pure and Mixed Nash equilibria

+## Monday

+- **CS 218** - Alzebra in CS, modular arithmetic Features of QR code, Error correction algorithm in QR codes
+- **CS 219** - I/O subsystem, I/O instructions and Memory mapped I/O, Interrupt handler, Direct Memory Access (DMA)
+- **CS 208** - Revision of Friday's class, Reccursive Languages, Notion of Undecidability

 # Timetable